 Should I send my camper with their own helmet?

 You're welcome to send your camper with their own UIAA / CE EN certified helmets to camp.
 We use helmets for our caving, outdoor rock climbing, and outdoor ropes course days.
 Please do not send your camper with a bike or ski helmet as they most often do not meet the UIAA / CE EN standards.
 Your camper will not be allowed to wear an uncertified helmet.

 Please check your camper prior to coming to camp - there are plenty of at home resources and treatments you can try.
 Lice is highly spreadable and we want to do what we can to prevent it getting into camp.
 Thanks for your help.

 What is your behavior policy?

 We see children act out from time to time, whether it is a product of fear, being tired or homesick, not being able to communicate their needs to the staff, or for other reasons.
-Our staff is trained to deal with behaviors that fall under the realm of normal "bad" behavior, and, after giving the camper some space to calm down, we use positive reinforcement and encouragement to involve the camper once again in camp activities.
-However; if a child is exhibiting behavior that is putting him or herself or the group in physical danger or emotional distress, we may ask that the child does not return to camp without refund.
+Our staff is trained to deal with behaviors that fall under the realm of "normal" challenging behavior, and, after giving the camper some space to calm down, we use positive reinforcement and encouragement to involve the camper once again in camp activities.
+However; if a child is exhibiting behavior that is putting themselves or the group in physical danger or emotional distress, we may ask that the child does not return to camp without refund.